 Therefore, if all the websites have an accurate list of their vendor partners, and all the buyers check the list before making a purchase, fraudsters have no chances.

-In your AdSense account, click on Sites, then press the Down arrow, choose Create an ads.txt file for, and then Download.
+If you have an AdSense account, click on Sites > down arrow > Create an ads.txt file > Download.
 After these steps, your ads.txt will be downloaded automatically.
 You can further upload it to the site’s root directory.

 In your Google Ad Manager account, select Admin > Ads.txt management> Web ads.txt > Create an ads.txt file > publish ads.txt to root domain.